-Specifically created for all incoming first year students in Columbia College and the School of Engineering and Applied Science during the New Student Orientation Program, Under1Roof is a required program that explores how we individually and collectively create an inclusive community at Columbia University.
-It provides the framework on how intergroup understanding and community building are achieved through continual engagement and education about the different social identities that all students bring to campus.
+Specifically created for all incoming first-year students in Columbia College and Columbia Engineering, Under1Roof is a required program that explores how we individually and collectively create an inclusive community at Columbia University.
+It provides the framework on how inter-group understanding and community building are achieved through continual engagement and education about the different social identities that all students bring to campus.
 It is the exciting beginning of a sustained dialogue that will last throughout a student’s education here and beyond.

-- Increase understanding regarding issues of diversity globally, within the United States, and on campus
+- Increase understanding regarding issues of diversity globally, within the U.S. and on campus

 - Prepare incoming students for the academic and social adjustment to living and learning a diverse campus environment

 - Develop basic dialogistic skills for incoming students to utilize in future programs and interactions

 - Develop some rapport with a “core group” of students that they can further develop relationships with, as well as, continue to engage with in diversity educational activities over the course of the academic year